How to Get Free Wi-Fi Anywhere: Best Places & Safety Tips

 Learn where you can find free Wi-Fi, how to connect, and tips for staying safe on public networks.

-- Restaurants, cafes, public libraries, and retailers are a few of the many places that offer free Wi-Fi.
+- Restaurants, cafes, public libraries, and retailers are a few of the many areas with free Wi-Fi.

 - Connecting to public Wi-Fi is easy, and there are even mobile apps to help you find local Wi-Fi networks.